SimonFJ20/articles/langdev/array_based_language.md

 ### Haskell-like monads

 By introducing a new data type, a few builtin functions, a bit of runtime support, and possibly a bit of syntax, we can have the best of both worlds.
-We can have a pure functions and values languages, while still being able to produce side effects.[21]
+We can have a pure functions and values languages, while still being able to produce side effects, with the help of [monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)).

-In Haskell we can write the following.[22]
+In Haskell we can write [the following](https://www.haskell.org/tutorial/io.html).
 ```hs
 main :: IO
 main = do